BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 ## Old model Result

 This old model uses LSTM to predict stock price.
+Please note that the neural network output is normalized and after scaling the result would have a scaled error and hence it is not practical.

 ![Alt text](https://github.com/BenjiKCF/Neural-Network-with-Financial-Time-Series-Data/blob/master/Photos/20170510result.png)